jdevelop/ezpwd/README.md

-There is plethora of password managers around, so why build another one?
-I've got a few simple reasons for myself:
+There are a plethora of password managers, so why build another?
+I’ve got a few simple reasons why I think there is room for 1 more.
-* I prefer to have things with not much of fancy UI, just something that does it's job.
-Unix-way sort of.
+* Fancy UI is overrated; I just need something that works.
+Unix-way is the real thing.
-* I want to use the single password manager on Linux desktops, various Linux/FreeBSD servers ( and MacOS, since it is standard de-facto in many corporate environments ).
+* I want to use a single password manager across operating systems like Linux desktops, Linux/FreeBSD servers (and MacOS, since it is standard de-facto in many corporate environments ).
 And potentially Windows, but spare me this fate, please.
 *  I want to have my password database as simple as possible.
-Substantially, just a good ol' **text file**.
+Essentially, just a good ol’ **text file**.
-* I don't want to be locked out if my password manager app crashes or doesn't work anymore for whatever reason.
-Hence I want my password database be compatible with something that I can use pretty much anywhere.
+* I don’t want to risk getting locked out of my password manager if the app crashes or is not supported anymore.
+Hence I want my password database to be compatible with something that I can use pretty much anywhere.
 In fact, it must be so simple that I **shouldn't ever need a password manager app to access my passwords at all**.

-Given all that, my design considerations were narrowed down to
+So I have narrowed down my design considerations which consist of:
 * text file
 * encrypted by GnuPG
 * with format of `service / username|email|anything / password / comment`.
-This format I've been using for more than 15 years myself, so it is time-proof.
+This format I’ve been using for more than 15 years myself, so it is time-proof.
 At least for me.
 * [Golang](https://golang.org/) - clean, simple, better C, great language ( generics though... but who cares? )
 * [Tview](https://github.com/rivo/tview) - the UI for the people who are not really comfortable with the hardcore command line and ASCII art.